 You don’t want to devote time and energy to a newsletter that no one reads.
 Apply some of these tips to make your condo newsletter more attractive.

-Make it look nice
+t look nice

 Looks do matter when creating a newsletter.
 Avoid using a template that is too generic or drab.
 Change up the typeface, colour, size, and spacing where appropriate.
 Make sure the different elements work together and are esthetically pleasing.